 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 5. To enjoy a wider space.
 Sitting on a cubicle desk during my 8-hour shift on weekdays is a pain in the butt.
-During my one hour lunch break at work, I take the opportunity to have a 15-min walk to another building or block just to get an open space and to relax.
+During my one-hour lunch break at work, I took the opportunity to have a 15-min walk to another building or block just to get an open space and to relax.
 Going outdoors provides me more space to walk, breathe and think.

 6. To have a digital detox.
-Navigating the cyberspace, I oftentimes find myself engaging in social media that I need a break from it.
+As part of my work, I’m always navigating the cyberspace.
+Even after work, I oftentimes find myself engaging in social media that I need a break from it.
 Deactivating my Facebook account gives me a breather from today’s opinionated social media world and disconnecting from the internet allows me not to care about emails tagged as high priority even though they don’t really deserve urgent attention.
-And a lot more distracting things the internet brings such as too much lurking on Reddit.
+And a lot more distracting things the internet brings such as falling into articles with fancy buzzwords or write-ups infused with subtle marketing, and too much lurking on Reddit.

 But of course, after a digital detox I’m back to my normal programming which is helping businesses thrive using digital marketing and cloud technologies.
 This is just one of the ways I prevent burnout from working too long in front of a computer and to allow some balance with the physical world.

 Anyhow, I set an exemption when it comes to ‘digital’ detox.
 I still cannot avoid taking out my ‘digital’ camera to take photos of anything that interest me during our hike, at least it has no WiFi feature.
 I love taking photos; it speaks a thousand words.

 7. To stay fit.
 Hiking helps burn more calories.
 During one of my day-hikes, I used a fitness tracker app and it showed I burned 1,376 kcal.
 Not bad.
 That is about 2 servings of venti size caramel frappe with whipped cream.